ssbdragonfly/Nightwing/README.md

 ## Nightwing
 A project to help keep your employee's focused on long zoom meetings!

+Devolped by Shaurya Bisht, Aarush Deshpande, and Jacob Percy for the 10th District of Virginia's Congressional App Challenge.

 ### Demo (Click!)

 [![Watch the video](https://img.youtube.com/vi/MAMqRrMCMKk/0.jpg)](https://www.youtube.com/watch?v=MAMqRrMCMKk)